alexander-koch/golem/README.md

 ### Annotations

 Until now, there are three different types of annotations: @Getter, @Setter and @Unused.
-Getter and Setter can only be used within classes and are used to create getter- or setter-methods.
+Getter and Setter can only be used within classes and are used to create getter- or setter-methods for private variables.
 For example we create an attribute named myVar with the value x.

 	let myVar = x